monorkin/rocket_docs/README.markdown

 # About

-Interdasting is a automatic documentation generator for APIs.
+RocketDocs is a automatic documentation generator for APIs.

 It is intended to be used with :rocket: [rocket_pants](https://github.com/Sutto/rocket_pants) based APIs but it can also be used as a standalone generator through rake tasks.